herzd/python_snippets/README.md

     print("%s seconds for entry query" % (time.time() - START_TIME_EXTRACT))
     print("%s seconds total runtime" % (time.time() - START_TIME))

-    9.956590414047241 seconds for pickle-loading
+    7.346083402633667 seconds for pickle-loading
-    1.9311904907226562e-05 seconds for entry query
+    1.8835067749023438e-05 seconds for entry query
-    9.956644535064697 seconds total runtime
+    7.3461291790008545 seconds total runtime

 And this is the created pickle-file.

     INFILE=$INPUT
     ls -lha $INFILE

     -rw-r--r-- 1 daniel users 990M 28.
-Jun 01:31 ../numpy_matrix_dict.p
+Jun 22:19 ../matrix_dict_numpy.p

-The following is for comparison reasons if the numpy-array-object brings speed enhancements compared to a list-of-lists implementation.
+### symbolic approach

+This is an approach that calculates the nullspaces for all given matrices and returns them under the same key from a second dictionary as a matrix of tuples. sympy is used for the nullspace calculations.
+All dict items are plain python.
+Tuples and sympy-Rationals are interchanged where needed, as storing the sympy-objects in a dictionary did not prove performant.

     import fractions
+    import json
-    import pickle
+    import sympy
     import random
     import string
     import time

-    START_TIME = time.time()
     KEYLENGTH = KEYLEN
     KEYCOUNT = NKEYS
     MATRIXCOUNT = NMATRIX
     XMATRIX = MATRIXX
     YMATRIX = MATRIXY
     OUTFILE = OUTPUT
+    OUTFILE_NULLDICT = NULLDICT

+    START_TIME = time.time()
     KEYLIST = []
     for KEYSTRING in range(KEYCOUNT):
         KEYLIST.append(''.join(random.choice(string.ascii_letters) \